curl/curl/docs/cmdline-opts/http3.md

 # `--http3`

-Tells curl to try HTTP/3 to the host in the URL, but fallback to earlier HTTP versions if the HTTP/3 connection establishment fails.
+Attempt HTTP/3 to the host in the URL, but fallback to earlier HTTP versions if the HTTP/3 connection establishment fails.
 HTTP/3 is only available for HTTPS and not for HTTP URLs.

 This option allows a user to avoid using the Alt-Svc method of upgrading to HTTP/3 when you know that the target speaks HTTP/3 on the given host and port.